 Why TNC Selected This Site

-Loons, once endangered in Vermont, have nested at Little Averill since 1978.
+Loons, the lake sand beach community, and its adjacent wetland.
 TNC conserved this land to protect the nesting site for the loons and the lake sand beach community.

 What TNC is Doing

 TNC volunteers work with the Vermont Center for Ecostudies on a loon-monitoring project.